-On September 18, 2013, our board of directors adopted and our stockholders approved our 2013 Employee Stock Purchase Plan, or 2013 purchase plan.
+Our board of directors adopted and our stockholders approved our 2013 Employee Stock Purchase Plan, or 2013 purchase plan, in September, 2013.
+The 2013 purchase plan will become effective immediately upon the signing of the underwriting agreement for this offering.

 Share Reserve.
-The 2013 purchase plan authorizes the issuance of 245,021 shares of common stock pursuant to option rights granted to our employees (or to employees of any of our designated affiliates) to purchase shares of our common stock.
+Following this offering, the 2013 purchase plan authorizes the issuance of any of our designated affiliates.
 The 2013 purchase plan is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code.
 As of the date hereof, no shares of common stock have been purchased under the 2013 purchase plan.

 Administration.
 Our board of directors will administer the 2013 purchase plan or delegate administration to a committee.
-The 2013 purchase plan is implemented through a series of offerings of option rights to purchase shares of our common stock to eligible employees.
+The 2013 purchase plan is implemented through a series of offerings of purchase rights to eligible employees.
 Under the 2013 purchase plan, we may specify offerings with a duration of not more than 27 months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which shares of common stock will be purchased for employees participating in the offering.
 We have not yet determined when we will commence offerings under the 2013 purchase plan.

 Payroll Deductions.
-Generally, all regular employees, including executive officers, employed by us or by any of our affiliates may participate in the 2013 purchase plan and may contribute, normally through payroll deductions, a percentage of their earnings, not to exceed 20%, for the purchase of common stock under the 2013 purchase plan.
-Common stock will be purchased for accounts of employees participating in the 2013 purchase plan at a price per share that is at least the lower of (a) 85% of the fair market value of a share of our common stock on the first date of an offering or (b) 85% of the fair market value of a share of our common stock on the date of purchase.
+Generally, all regular employees, including executive officers, employed by us or by any of our affiliates may participate in the 2013 purchase plan and may contribute, normally through payroll deductions, a percentage of their earnings, not to exceed 15%, for the purchase of common stock under the 2013 purchase plan.
+Unless otherwise determined by our board of directors, common stock will be purchased for accounts of employees participating in the 2013 purchase plan at a price per share equal to the lower of (a) 85% of the fair market value of a share of our common stock on the first date of an offering or (b) 85% of the fair market value of a share of our common stock on the date of purchase.

 Limitations.
-Unless otherwise determined by our board of directors, employees must satisfy the following service requirements before participating in the 2013 purchase plan: (a) be customarily employed for more than 20 hours per week, (b) be customarily employed for more than five months per calendar year and (c) have been in continuous employment with us or one of our affiliates for at least two years.
-No employee may receive option rights to purchase shares under the 2013 purchase plan or any other stock purchase plans we may offer that accrue at a rate in excess of \$25,000 worth of our common stock (valued based on the fair market value per share of our common stock at the beginning of an offering) for each year such an option right is outstanding.
-Finally, no employee will be eligible for the grant of any option rights under the 2013 purchase plan if immediately after such rights are granted, such employee has voting power over 5% or more of our outstanding capital stock measured by vote or value.
+Employees may have to satisfy one or more of the following service requirements before participating in the 2013 purchase plan, as determined by our board of directors: (a) customarily employed for more than 20 hours per week, (b) customarily employed for more than five months per calendar year or (c) continuous employment with us or one of our affiliates for a period of time not to exceed two years.
+No employee may receive rights to purchase shares under the 2013 purchase plan or any other stock purchase plans we may offer that accrue at a rate in excess of \$25,000 worth of our common stock valued based on the fair market value per share of our common stock at the beginning of an offering for each year such a purchase right is outstanding.
+Finally, no employee will be eligible for the grant of any purchase rights under the 2013 purchase plan if immediately after such rights are granted, such employee has voting power over 5% or more of our outstanding capital stock measured by vote or value.

 Changes to Capital Structure.
-In the event that there is a specified type of change in our capital structure, such as a stock split, appropriate adjustments will be made to (a) the classes and maximum number of shares subject to the 2013 purchase plan and (b) the number of shares and price per share of common stock subject to outstanding option rights.
+In the event that there is a specified type of change in our capital structure, such as a stock split, appropriate adjustments will be made to (a) the number of shares reserved under the 2013 purchase plan, (b) the maximum number of shares that may be issued pursuant to the exercise of purchase rights over the term of the 2013 purchase plan and (c) the number of shares and purchase price of all outstanding purchase rights.